 Forex trading refers to the trading of currency in the international forex market.
 Forex trading is facilitated by forex brokers.
 Forex brokers allow traders to buy or sell currencies and profit from the price movement.
 Forex trading is inherently risky, and the chances of experiencing losses are significant.

 Forex trading by retail traders (individuals without any professional background in finance) is legal in New Zealand.
 It is regulated by the Financial Markets Authority (FMA) of New Zealand.
-If you’re from New Zealand, then you should only trade through a broker that is either regulated by the FMA or global tier-1 and tier-2 financial authorities like the FCA of the UK, the ASIC of Australia, and the CySEC of Cyprus.
+If you’re from New Zealand, you should only trade through a broker that is regulated by the FMA or global tier-1 and tier-2 financial authorities like the FCA of the UK, the ASIC of Australia, and the CySEC of Cyprus.

 Comparison of Best Forex Brokers New Zealand